jesuscuevas/csus_website/tutorials/julia_debugger.md

 I get lots of practice using debuggers, because I write lots of bugs.
 I wrote the following buggy program to solve [Project Euler number 18](https://projecteuler.net/problem=18).
+The problem is finding a maximal sum by traversing a triangle, but that's not so important.
+Don't focus on the code either.
+Our goal is to follow along with a real debugging process.

 ```julia
 maxsum = function(datafile = "18example.txt")